-Mac users can get somewhat complacent about security, but they shouldn’t – Apple’s desktop computers are being increasingly targeted by cybercriminals, and it never pays to let your guard down.
+Let's face it, if you're a Mac user you probably think your laptop or desktop is impregnable.
+Think again – Apple’s desktop computers are being increasingly targeted by cybercriminals, and it never pays to let your guard down.
 Getting the best Mac VPN you can is a good option to help give you extra online security.

-And even if you're utterly convinced that your Apple laptop or desktop is absolutely impervious to harm, there are plenty of other reasons why you may be hunting for a VPN.
-Whether it's because your trying to use your Mac to access websites that are blocked by your office, school or ISP (or even your government!) or just want to watch foreign TV shows, getting a VPN makes sense.
+Online security is a big reason why downloading and installing a VPN is becoming an ever more popular thing to do, but of course there are plenty of other reasons why you may be hunting for a Virtual Private Network.
+Whether it's because you're trying to use your Mac to access websites that are blocked by your office, school or ISP (or even your government!) or just want to watch foreign TV shows, getting a VPN makes sense.

-Certainly, as well as competent antivirus, folks with a Mac need a quality Virtual Private Network just as much as anyone on Windows – although not every one of the best VPN options provides a client or satisfactory support for macOS users.
-However, if you’re stuck as to which provider to go with, help is at hand…
+Certainly, as well as competent antivirus, folks with a Mac need a quality VPN just as much as anyone on Windows – although not every one of the best-rated VPN options provides a client or satisfactory support for macOS users.
+However, if you’re stuck as to which provider to go with, help is at hand with TechRadar's dedicated best Mac VPN guide.

 Number of servers: 2000+ | Server locations: 148 | IP addresses: 30,000 | Maximum devices supported: 3